PLSDSchoolMeme/interview/README.md

 12. why did north not give out any notices about the bomb threat until after the bells have rung?

+13. why dont you care about your students

+14. will we end up going back to virtual?

 ## Joke repsones

 1. have you ever had a dream that you you with you want you could you can you when you